 Note that the RUN button works either for 1 single function or for all the functions within your active sheet or even all the functions of your spreadsheet.
 Just select the appropriate option on the drop-down menu.

 =IMPORTFROMWEB( ) functions can be executed automatically even though the spreadsheet is closed or even though you’re offline.
-Again, setting up an automatic trigger can be done through the sidebar (check out our step by step video)
+Again, setting up an automatic trigger can be done through the sidebar.

-The scope of automatic triggers is the related spreadsheet (with all its tabs) and it applies for all the functions in that spreadsheet.
+The scope of automatic triggers is the related spreadsheet (with all its tabs) and it applies for all the functions in that spreadsheet (all sheets included).
 Triggers can be set on a hourly, daily or weekly basis.

 You can always check the last time the data was fetched through the Monitor tab in the sidebar: